 Sharing success criteria

+Sharing success criteria is an explicit teaching strategy.
 Success criteria are aligned to the syllabus.
 They break the learning intention into smaller and more manageable actions.
 They show students what they must do, say, make, create or perform to demonstrate their learning (Griffin 2018).

-Success criteria can be co-constructed with students.
+They are communicated to students in ways they understand.
 Teachers use their expertise to guide student thinking, and often model and use exemplars to show students what success 'looks like'.

 What it isn’t